plamoni/SiriProxy/README.md

 **Will this work outside my home network?**

 No, it won't.
 But, as suggested by STBullard on YouTube, you COULD VPN into your home network from outside your house in order to make this work.
 That would not require a jailbreak.
-Of course, it also means ALL your traffic gets funneled through your home network.
+Of course, it also means ALL your traffic gets tunneled through your home network.
 The nice thing about adding an entry to your /etc/hosts file (on a jailbroken phone) is that it funnels only Siri traffic through your home network, and not all your traffic.

 **Can you provide me with an iPhone 4S UDID?**